 Dry shampoo carried in powdered form is not considered a liquid.
-However, that does not mean that it can be carried through airport security without restriction.
+However, that does not mean that it can be carried through security without restriction.

 On June 30, 2018 the TSA powder rule was introduced.
-Under these new rules you can only take powder-based substances such as coffee, spices etc and including dry shampoo, through airport security if they are less than 12oz/350ml without going through additional screening to identify the powder.
+Under these new TSA guidelines, you can only take powder-based substances such as coffee, spices etc and including dry shampoo, through airport security if they are less than 12oz/350ml without going through additional screening to identify the powder.

 Does dry shampoo have to go in liquids bag?

-Each container of dry shampoo is limited to 18 ounces (500ml) in your checked baggage and a total of 70 ounces..
-Obviously it won’t be of any use to you on the flight then.
+You can pack dry shampoo in your checked baggage.
+Each container of dry shampoo is limited to 18 ounces (500ml) in your checked luggage and a total of 70 ounces for all powders you are carrying.

 Other options to take dry shampoo on a plane with you

 Some of these will sell toiletries and any you buy in these stores can be taken on board with you, no matter how large they may be, since you have already passed through airport security.

-Can you take Batiste on a plane?
+Can I take Batiste dry shampoo on a plane?